meownyaaa/peplus_android13_gsi_j5_2017/README.md

 ### You also need a custom recovery, duh.
 Check downloads.

-### You must NOT set a screen lock in setup, it will cause it to crash loop. <br> If you have set one by accident, adb is enabled by default.
+### You must NOT set a screen lock in setup, it will cause it to crash loop.
+If you have set one by accident, adb is enabled by default.
 Connect your device to another device that can access adb and run `adb shell am start -a android.settings.SETTINGS`, then disable the screen lock in security.

 ### The brightness will be broken because of X-Rom vendor, you can semi fix this by following the video;
 (to be made)